-- Epilepsy
+- a.
+Epilepsy

-- Schizophrenia
+- b.
+Schizophrenia

-- Running amok
+- c.
+Running amok

-- Major depressive disorder
+- d.
+Major depressive disorder

 Culture-bound syndromes occur in specific sociocultural contexts and are easily recognized by people in those cultures.
 A syndrome recognized in parts of Southeast Asia is running amok, in which a person (usually a male) runs around engaging in furious, almost indiscriminate violent behavior.